Cleveland Indians' Asdrubal Cabrera celebrates with teammates in the dugout after scoring on a Jason Kipnis double during the second inning.

 Raburn gave the Indians some breathing room with a two-run drive off Ramon Troncoso in the seventh, making it 16-10.
 He also had a two-run single to break a 5-all tie in the fourth and spark a six-run rally.

-Kipnis, who grew up in suburban Northbrook, Ill., had three doubles and drove in two runs.
-The only out he made was when Alejandro De Aza ran down his line drive to left in the ninth.
+Kipnis, who grew up in suburban Northbrook, Ill., extended his hitting streak to 10 and reached safely in his 30th straight game.
+He had three doubles, drove in two runs, and the only out he made was when Alejandro De Aza ran down his line drive to left in the ninth.